 Yes, but the amendment does not need to be made immediately.

 - For plans other than governmental plans, amendments for the CARES Act provisions are due on the last day of the plan year beginning in 2022.

 - Governmental plan amendments for the CARES Act provisions are due on the last day of the plan year beginning in 2024.

-For plan sponsors who use TIAA’s plan document, also known as a “volume submitter” or “IRS pre-approved” plan document, TIAA will execute a CARES Act amendment on behalf of the plans that are opted in.
-Plan sponsors who do not use the TIAA plan document, should work with their legal counsel for guidance.
+For plan sponsors who use TIAA’s plan document, also known as a “volume submitter” or “IRS pre-approved” plan document, TIAA will provide a CARES Act amendment on behalf of the plans that are opted in.
+Plan sponsors who do not use the TIAA plan document should work with their legal counsel for guidance.

 Participants in plans that have opted to make coronavirus-related loans available can request a coronavirus-related loan online or through the call center.